dwojtasik/PyHook/README.rst

 PyHook consists of two elements:

-- Python code that finds program with ReShade loaded, inject addon into it and allows to process frames in code.
+- | Python code that finds process with ReShade loaded, injects addon into it
+  | and allows to process frames in code via dynamic pipelines.
-- C++ addon DLL written using ReShade API that exposes back buffer via shared memory.
+- | C++ addon DLL written using ReShade API that exposes back buffer via shared memory
+  | and allows to configure dynamic pipelines in settings UI.

 .. contents:: **Table of Contents**